dolthub/docs/content/guides/doltlab/installation.md

 cd doltlab
 ```

+Inside the unzipped `doltlab` directory, you'll find the following items:

+* envoy.tmpl
+* gentokenenckey
+* send_doltlab_deployed_event
+* docker-compose.yaml
+* start-doltlab.sh

+`envoy.tmpl` is an template file used to create the [Envoy](https://www.envoyproxy.io/) proxy configuration file called `envoy.yaml`.

+`gentokenenckey`, short for "generate token encryption key" is a binary used to generate token encryption keys used by DoltLab.
+The code is available [here](https://gist.github.com/coffeegoddd/9b1acb07baaa72c8173a2e7b11dacb80).

+`send_doltlab_deployed_event` is a binary that sends a single request to our metrics server, letting us track how many DoltLab instances get deployed each day.
+This information helps us properly fund and staff our DoltLab team.
+The source for this binary is [here](https://gist.github.com/coffeegoddd/cc1c7c765af56f6523bc5faffbc19e7a).

+`docker-compose.yaml` is a complete [Docker Compose](https://docs.docker.com/compose/) configuration file that will spin up all the services required to run DoltLab.

+`start-doltlab.sh` is a helper script designed to quickly and easily start DoltLab.
+See the following section for more information about how to use this script.

 <h1 id="start-doltlab"><ins>Step 2: Start DoltLab</ins></h1>

 The recommended way to run DoltLab is with the `start-doltlab.sh` script included in DoltLab's zip folder.
 This script requires the following environment variables to be set: